 - Add it to eggs – Cabbage is also a great way to add some extra flavor and nutrition to your eggs.
 Just scramble or fry some eggs and add in some chopped cabbage, and you’ll have a delicious and healthy breakfast in no time.

 So there you have it – five delicious ways to use up your leftover cooked cabbage.
 Next time you find yourself with extra cooked cabbage, try one of these recipes and enjoy!

 Cabbage is probably the easiest vegetable to cook with and not to mention really healthy!
 One recipe you can try is a flavorful, hot cabbage soup.
 It is not only appetizing to look at but the aroma will make you just want to sip right away.

 Another recipe is to make a cabbage slaw.
-It is a perfect side dish with your favourite meals.
+It is a perfect side dish with your favorite meals.

-Lastly, aside from your favourite Mexican raw vegan bowls, to complete your set of meal is with a cabbage casserole.
-A tasty, meaty and healthy casserole will definitely make any day better!
+Lastly, aside from your favorite Mexican raw vegan bowls, to complete your set of meals is with a cabbage casserole.
+A tasty, meaty, and healthy casserole will definitely make any day better!

 Yes, you can freeze cooked cabbage.
 Freezing it preserves its texture which means your frozen meal will still taste just as good once fully reheated.
 However, keep in mind that heating raw cabbage before freezing it may change its color and ruin the taste of the dish.
 Here are instructions on how to freeze cooked cabbage: prepare your desired vegetables, rinse them in cold water to clean, pat dry with paper towels, chop finely or leave as they are if you want to use them for soups or stews, pack them into an air-tight container or freezer bag.
 Seal the container well and label it.
 Freeze.

 What is your experience with freezing cooked cabbage?
 Let me know your thoughts in the comment section.